Boidkan/Crypto-Tracker/README.md

 This scipt will continuously run and will generate and updated a csv file with prices for your crypto assets over time.

+## How to run

+This used python 3 so you might need to use the command `python3 CryptoTracker.py`.
+You will also need to create a config json file and add it to the directory.

 ## Config.json